BITNULLS/storybook/backend/README.md

  13. **Critical**: To test POST form data, use `Body` tab, and select the `x-www-form-urlencoded` option.
  14. **Critical**: In the `Headers` tab, add a new key value pair: Key=`Origin` and value=`localhost`.

- ## How to Upload/Download from the Bucket
+## How to Upload/Download/Delete/List from the Bucket

 ### Bucket Configurations Files

- Requirements/Steps to Upload to the Chum-Bucket:
+Requirements/Steps to use the Chum-Bucket:

- - Download our oracke_bucket.json and Chum-Bucket.pem, and place the files in backend/data/.
+ - Download our oracle_bucket.json and Chum-Bucket.pem, and place the files in backend/data/.
 These files contain the information to connect to our Cloud Bucket.
 This will allow you to use the functions `upload_bucket_file` and `download_bucket_file`

 ### Upload

 To upload, the function `upload_bucket_file` is used.

  - The function takes 2 parameter:
    - `local_file_path`: string of the local path of file to upload
    - `cloud_file_name`: string of the new name of file in Chum-Bucket
  - The function will return a boolean, depending on if the file was uploaded or not.

 ### Download

 To download, the function `download_bucket_file` is used.

  - The function takes a single parameter:
    - `filename`: string of the name of the file in Chum-Bucket